carbon-language/carbon-lang/llvm/docs/CMake.rst

   is *Debug*.

 **LLVM_ENABLE_EH**:BOOL
-  Build LLVM with exception handling support.
+  Build LLVM with exception-handling support.
 This is necessary if you wish to link against LLVM libraries and make use of C++ exceptions in your own code that need to propagate through LLVM code.
 Defaults to OFF.

 **LLVM_ENABLE_PIC**:BOOL
-  Add the ``-fPIC`` flag for the compiler command-line, if the compiler supports this flag.
+  Add the ``-fPIC`` flag to the compiler command-line, if the compiler supports this flag.
 Some systems, like Windows, do not need this flag.
 Defaults to ON.

 **LLVM_ENABLE_RTTI**:BOOL
-  Build LLVM with run time type information.
+  Build LLVM with run-time type information.
 Defaults to OFF.

 **LLVM_ENABLE_WARNINGS**:BOOL
   Enable all compiler warnings.
 Defaults to ON.

 **LLVM_ENABLE_PEDANTIC**:BOOL
   Enable pedantic mode.
-This disables compiler specific extensions, if possible.
+This disables compiler-specific extensions, if possible.
 Defaults to ON.

 **LLVM_ENABLE_WERROR**:BOOL
-  Stop and fail build, if a compiler warning is triggered.
+  Stop and fail the build, if a compiler warning is triggered.
 Defaults to OFF.

 **LLVM_ABI_BREAKING_CHECKS**:STRING
   Used to decide if LLVM should be built with ABI breaking checks or not.
-Allowed values are `WITH_ASSERTS` (default), `FORCE_ON` and `FORCE_OFF`.  `WITH_ASSERTS` turns on ABI breaking checks in an assertion enabled build.  `FORCE_ON` (`FORCE_OFF`) turns them on (off) irrespective of whether normal (`NDEBUG` based) assertions are enabled or not.
+Allowed values are `WITH_ASSERTS` (default), `FORCE_ON` and `FORCE_OFF`.  `WITH_ASSERTS` turns on ABI breaking checks in an assertion enabled build.  `FORCE_ON` (`FORCE_OFF`) turns them on (off) irrespective of whether normal (`NDEBUG`-based) assertions are enabled or not.
 A version of LLVM built with ABI breaking checks is not ABI compatible with a version built without it.

 **LLVM_BUILD_32_BITS**:BOOL
-  Build 32-bits executables and libraries on 64-bits systems.
-This option is available only on some 64-bits unix systems.
+  Build 32-bit executables and libraries on 64-bit systems.
+This option is available only on some 64-bit Unix systems.
 Defaults to OFF.

 **LLVM_TARGET_ARCH**:STRING
   LLVM target to use for native code generation.
 This is required for JIT